AshIgnYeo/zil-ecosystem/README.md

-(required) logo: all image files must by 100x100px (required) categories: A comma separated list of categories describing the project (required) status: The status of the project: [live | building] (required) twitter: URL to Twitter page
+(required) logo: all image files must by 100x100px (required) categories: A comma separated list of categories describing the project (required) status: The status of the project: [live | building] (optional) twitter: URL to Twitter page
 (optional) website: URL to the website
 (optional) telegram: URL to Telegram channel (optional) discord: URL to Discord invite